ssddanbrown/inlets/README.md

 curl -sLS https://get.inlets.dev | sudo sh
 ```

-Binaries for Linux, Darwin (MacOS) and armhf are made available via the [releases page](https://github.com/alexellis/inlets/releases)
+Binaries for Linux, Darwin (MacOS) and armhf are made available via the [releases page](https://github.com/alexellis/inlets/releases).
+You will also find SHA checksums available if you want to verify your download.

 ## Test it out